 The cinchona tree grows to the east of the Andes in the high jungles of the Amazon Basin.
 It is well-known globally as the source of quinine, a medication used to treat malaria.
 Learn more about this special tree here.

-Last year an intergovernmental panel of scientists said one million animal and plant species are now threatened with extinction.
+An intergovernmental panel of scientists recently said one million animal and plant species are now threatened with extinction.
 Unsustainable human activities and overexploitation of wildlife and wild places are destroying the planet’s biodiversity.